Md Hasan Shahriar

 |---|---|

-| Jan 26, 2026 | 🎉 Our paper “HotWire: Real-World Impersonation and Discharge Attacks on Electric Vehicle Charging Systems” has been accepted to the USENIX Workshop on Offensive Technologies (WOOT 2026). |
+| Jan 26, 2026 | 🎉 Paper accepted: “HotWire: Real-World Impersonation and Discharge Attacks on Electric Vehicle Charging Systems” at USENIX WOOT 2026! |

-| Jan 25, 2026 | 🎉 Our paper “AION: Detecting Temporal Misalignment Attacks in Multimodal Fusion for Autonomous Driving’’ has been accepted to the International Conference on Learning Representation (ICLR 2026). |
+| Jan 25, 2026 | 🎉 Paper accepted: “AION: Detecting Temporal Misalignment Attacks in Multimodal Fusion for Autonomous Driving’’ at ICLR 2026! |

 Selected Publications [See More]